 Richard Ryther Steer Bowker

-Richard Ryther Steer Bowker M.D., was born in England on August 30, 1815.
-He received his preliminary education in the Endowed School, Appleby, Leicestershire, under Dr. Lloyd, and, having served an apprenticeship in the Nottingham General Dispensary, studied in various schools of medicine and surgery in Scotland and England, and for further improvements in his profession spent some time in Paris.
+Dr. Richard Ryther Steer Bowker, M.D., was born in England on August 30, 1815.
+He received his early education at the Endowed School in Appleby, Leicestershire, under the guidance of Dr. Lloyd.
+After an apprenticeship at the Nottingham General Dispensary, he pursued further medical and surgical studies at institutions across Scotland and England.
+He later spent time in Paris to enhance his professional training.

-Dr. Bowker was a fellow of the Royal College of Surgeons of England, and a member of the Royal College of Physicians of London.
-He began the practice of his profession at Bingham, near Nottingham ; but, having been overcome by hard work he determined to take a sea voyage, and came out to Swan River (Perth), West Australia, as doctor of an emigrant ship.
-He subsequently settled in Newcastle, New South Wales, where he stayed for two years.
-He then spent two years in the East Indies studying the diseases peculiar to those regions; and in 1853 returned to Australia, and settled in Newcastle, where he has filled several local public office as coroner, alderman, and justice of the peace.
+Dr. Bowker became a Fellow of the Royal College of Surgeons of England and a Member of the Royal College of Physicians of London.
+He initially practiced medicine in Bingham, near Nottingham.
+However, overwhelmed by the demands of his work, he decided to take a sea voyage and travelled to Swan River (Perth), Western Australia, serving as the doctor aboard an emigrant ship.
+He later moved to Newcastle, New South Wales, where he lived for two years before spending another two years in the East Indies, studying regional diseases.
+[1]

 Georgiana